Enguard Logo

 To ensure your email communications meet HIPAA standards, it's essential to use a secure, HIPAA-compliant email service.
 If you handle sensitive or confidential information, partnering with a provider that specializes in healthcare security, like Enterprise Guardian, can significantly reduce your risk.

-By implementing key safeguards such as end-to-end encryption and access controls, these services help protect Protected Health Information (PHI) and keep your communications compliant, secure, and breach resistant.
+By implementing key safeguards such as end-to-end encryption and access controls, these services help secure Protected Health Information (PHI) and keep your communications compliant and breach resistant.

 Your Email is not secure!